Jun Amaki

 Jun Amaki (天木 じゅん, Amaki Jun) is a Japanese gravure idol.

-Background

 Amaki is represented by Watanabe Entertainment.
 She was formerly affiliated with Alice Project as a member of the Japanese J-pop idol groups Kamen Joshi and Armor Girls.
 Amaki's sister is Kamen Rider Girls' Ayako Kuroda.

 In 2018, Amaki starred in two live action film adaptations of Kazuto Okada's Hop Step Jump! manga series.